szhang32/PIDFE/README.md

 ## Installation
 The following codes install PIDFE in home directory.
-Users can install it anywhere they want.
+Users can install it anywhere they want by changing '~' to their desired directory.

     cd ~
     git clone https://github.com/szhang32/PIDFE.git